yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

 It's mean, Service B might have many Instances (duplicate service) `for handling thousands requests`.
 * Using Load Balancer, Service A don't need to add url for each Instance location and Load Balancer will auto route to Instance of Service B. <br>
 In this Example, I dropped for Service B and Service B instance.
 It might have more than one Instance.
-* The advantages of using Client Side Service Discovery is all Services need to add Eureka in application and <br> because if Service don't connect with Eureka, Eureka don't know the service location and can't connect to that service.
+* The disadvantages of using Client Side Service Discovery is all Services need to add Eureka in application and <br> because if Service don't connect with Eureka, Eureka don't know the service location and can't connect to that service.
-* In modern cloud based service deployment architecture, I `don't recommend` to use `Eureka` and use Server Side Discovery (same logic with Client Side Discovery) not for depending connecting to Discovery from each Service. <br>
+* In modern cloud based service deployment architecture, I `don't recommend` to use `Eureka` and use Server Side Discovery (same logic with Client Side Discovery) not to depend on connecting to Discovery from each Service. <br>
 Using Server Side Discovery, every Service don't need to add code logic for Load Balancing and Load Balance will serve as Separately. <br>
 eg. Kubernetes orchestrate for each Container and involved Load Balancer as native.

-Firstly, you should pull [Eureka Server](https://github.com/yewin-mm/spring-cloud-eureka-server) as for server and [Microservice b](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b) and [Microservice b Instance 2](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b-instance2) for testing.
+Firstly, you should pull [Eureka Server](https://github.com/yewin-mm/spring-cloud-eureka-server) as for server and [Microservice b](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b) and [Microservice b Instance 2](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b-instance2) for testing.<br>
+I've dropped [Instructions](#instruction) in below.

 <a name="built-with"></a>
 ### 🪓 Built With